dimitri-nicolo/calico/v2.2/usage/routereflector/calico-routereflector.md

 canonical_url: https://docs.tigera.io/v2.3/usage/routereflector
 ---

-For many {{site.prodname}} deployments, the use of a Route Reflector is not required.
+For many {{site.tseeprodname}} deployments, the use of a Route Reflector is not required.
-However, for large scale deployments a full mesh of BGP peerings between each of your {{site.prodname}} nodes may become untenable.
+However, for large scale deployments a full mesh of BGP peerings between each of your {{site.tseeprodname}} nodes may become untenable.
 In this case, route reflectors allow you to remove the full mesh and scale up the size of the cluster.

-This guide discusses the `calico/routereflector` image: a container image that packages up the `BIRD` BGP daemon along with the `confd` templating engine to provide a simple route reflector image which may be used for scaled-out {{site.prodname}}
+This guide discusses the `calico/routereflector` image: a container image that packages up the `BIRD` BGP daemon along with the `confd` templating engine to provide a simple route reflector image which may be used for scaled-out {{site.tseeprodname}}
 deployments.

 The image is currently experimental and has some key limitations discussed below.